A new Global Travel Taskforce to support the travel industry and the safe recovery of international travel has been launched by the UK government

 “The current measures at the border have saved lives.
 Our understanding of the science now means we can intensify efforts to develop options for a testing regime and help reinvigorate our world-leading travel sector.

-This new task force will not only help us move towards safer, smoother international travel as we continue to battle this virus but will also support global connectivity – helping facilitate more COVID secure travel whilst protecting the population from imported cases”.
+This new Global Travel Taskforce will not only help us move towards safer, smoother international travel as we continue to battle this virus but will also support global connectivity – helping facilitate more COVID secure travel whilst protecting the population from imported cases”.

 Health and Social Care Secretary Matt Hancock also commented: